Thomas-mcinally/stockprice/README.md

 ![](images/output_portfolio.GIF)

-## Steps to run locally
+## Steps to setup locally
-1. Download this module and place it in a directory accessible by your bash terminal
+1. Clone this repository
-2. Add the following line to your .bashrc:  alias portfolio='cd /c/PATH/TO/DIRECTORY/WITH/MODULE && python portfolio.py -portfolio'
+2. Run install.sh script from this directory